doublergreer/MouseData_Deseq/project.md

 ![all_genes_facet_expression](figures/all_genes_facet_expression.png)

-## And a statistical analysis of expression changes.
-We compare each time point to the 0 hour time point
+## And a statistical analysis of expression changes
+## We compare each time point to the 0 hour time point

 ``` r
 # perform t-tests for each gene at each time point